Daradgee, Queensland: Education

 Daradgee Environmental Education Centre is a special purpose facility at McAvoy Street (17.4866°S 146.0053°E).
 It operates on the site of the former Daradgee State School using some of its buildings.

-There are no regular schools in Daradgee.
-The nearest primary schools are Goondi State School in Goondi Bend to the south and Innisfail State School in Innisfail to the south-east.
+There are no mainstream schools in Daradgee.
+The nearest government primary schools are Goondi State School in Goondi Bend to the south and Innisfail State School in Innisfail to the south-east.
 The nearest government secondary school is Innisfail State College in Innisfail Estate to the south-east.
-Catholic primary and secondary schools are in Innisfail.
+There are Catholic primary and secondary schools in Innisfail.